Is it Normal for a New Furnace to Smell?

-Have you recently had a new furnace put in and are now experiencing an unusual smell?
-You're not alone, because many other homeowners also experience this at first.
-Let’s review what’s causing this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t ignore.
+Have you recently had a new furnace installed and are now having a weird smell?
+You’re not alone, because a lot of other homeowners also have this happen at first.
+Let’s review what’s causing this smell, and when you can look forward to it to subside, as well as three other furnace smells you shouldn’t neglect.

 Why Your New Furnace Smells